abdulrahman305/pipedream/docs/docs/code/nodejs/http-requests/README.md

       description: "The port the HTTP proxy is accepting requests at", },
     target_host: {
-      type: 'string',
+      type: "string",
       label: "Target Host",
       description: "The URL for the end target to reach through the proxy", },
     method: {
-      type: 'string',
+      type: "string",
-      default: 'GET',
+      default: "GET",
       label: "HTTP method",
-      description: "The HTTP method to use to reach the end target host" },
+      description: "The HTTP method to use to reach the end target host", },
     body: {
-      type: 'object',
+      type: "object",
       label: "HTTP body",
-      description: "The HTTP body payload to send to the end target host" }
+      description: "The HTTP body payload to send to the end target host", },
   },
   async run({ steps, $ }) {
     const { user, pass, host, port, target_host, method } = this;